Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated March 2, 2021

 Is sex safe with ovarian cysts?

-Can ovarian cyst prevent pregnancy?
+Can ovarian cysts prevent pregnancy?

-Can ovarian cysts stop periods?
+Can ovarian cysts stop your period?

 How fast can an ovarian cyst grow?

 Most ovarian cysts grow very slowly for up to a year.

 How to get rid of cysts on ovaries?

 While most ovarian cysts go away on their own, some may require surgical removal.
 It is unlikely that the entire affected ovary will need to be removed, but this type of intervention is sometimes necessary.

 How can I shrink an ovarian cyst naturally?

 Most ovarian cysts go away on their own naturally.
 However, some may require surgical removal.